Check the background of this financial professional on brokercheck.finra.org/

 Results will vary.
 The names included are for illustrative purposes and do not reflect actual client names.

 Decisions to roll over or transfer retirement plan or IRA assets should be made with careful consideration of the advantages and disadvantages, including investment options and services, fees and expenses, withdrawal options, required minimum distributions, tax treatment, and your unique financial needs and retirement planning.
-Neither Stifel nor Stifel Financial Advisors provide recommendations with respect to rollovers from an employer-sponsored retirement plan.
+Neither Stifel nor Stifel Financial Advisors provide recommendations with respect to your decision to move assets out of an employer-sponsored retirement plan.
 Once you inform your Stifel Financial Advisor that you have chosen to roll your retirement assets to an IRA with Stifel, your individual investment needs can be addressed.
 You should consult with your tax advisor regarding your particular situation as it pertains to tax matters.

 Leaving an employer, changing your career, or getting ready to retire often presents individuals with an important decision to make – what should you do with your employer retirement plan?
 Do you leave it in your prior employer’s plan?
 Do you move it to your new employer’s plan?
 Do you roll it to an IRA?
 Each of these choices have pros and cons to consider.
 At The Reardon Group, we have an open and honest conversation that seeks to help our clients make informed and educated decisions regarding one of their most sizable and important assets.